inseo-oh/inseo-oh.github.io/_posts/2020-05-07-music-credits-and-license-en.md

 - My own music

 # My own music
-Currently, anything that I didn't mention in credits section are my own music(except for in-game music).
+Currently, anything that I didn't mention in the credits section are my own music(except for in-game music).
 For now, I don't want anybody(except me) use my music more than 10 seconds, but I'll eventually release some of my music under Creative Commons license.

 # In-game music